 When an individual is charged with a criminal offence, their case will proceed through criminal court.
 Matters heard here include bail hearings, first appearances, election and plea, trials and sentencing.

-This segment discusses some common offences including assault and sexual assault, driving offences, and cannabis related crimes and offences.
+This section covers some common offences including assault and sexual assault, driving offences, and cannabis related crimes and offences.